benoitc/gaffer/docs/getting-started.rst

 If you want to start a process with a specific environment file you can create a .env in he application folder (or use the command line option to tell to gaffer which one to use).
-Each environmennt variables are passed by lines.
+Each environment variables are passed by lines.
 Ex::

     PORT=80